aditichandure/superstore-sales-analysis/README.md

 | RB-19360    | Raymond Buch  | 15117.35    | 3                  |

 ## Data Visualization
-As a complement to this project, I created a Superstore Sales Dashboard in Tableau Public linked here [https://public.tableau.com/shared/DH8Q3559B?:display_count=n&:origin=viz_share_link](url).
+As a complement to this project, I created a Superstore Sales Dashboard in Tableau Public linked here [Superstore Sales Analysis](https://public.tableau.com/shared/DH8Q3559B?:display_count=n&:origin=viz_share_link).
 This dashboard provides a graphical representation of the key metrics most important to stakeholders at Superstore.